-Male domination in contemporary society is explained because capitalists realize that it is in their interests and so see to it that male domination exists.
+Aspects of Male domination in contemporary society are explained because capitalists realize that they are in their interests and so see to it that male domination continues.

 Similar kinds of arguments are often encountered for racism, nationalism, and many other things.
-As we will see later, in many circumstances, a combination of functional and interests explanations are needed.
+As we will see later, in many circumstances, a combination of functional and interest explanations are needed.

-Two examples of functional explanations of unequal gender relations:
+Here are two examples of class based functional explanations of unequal gender relations that come from the Marxist tradition:

 - (1).
-Frederick Engels' argument: This is a complex and very interesting theoretical account of the origins of male domination.
+Frederick Engels' argument in his influential book The origins of the Family Private Property and the State: This is a complex and very interesting theoretical account of the origins of male domination.
 Here are the basic elements: - Thesis 1: A gender division of labor pre-existed male domination.
 This division of labor, Engels believed, had biological foundations given the level of technology.
 Women had greater responsibility for early childrearing and associated domestic tasks; men for hunting and large-animal husbandry - Thesis 2: In this division of labor, men tended to have physical control of the most valuable potentially heritable property.
-Large animals was the pivotal resource here. - Thesis 3: For men to insure that this property would be inherited by their own progeny, they needed to control access of other men to the fertility of the mothers of their children. - Thesis 4: Male domination of women is the mechanism through which this control of reproduction is assured. - Conclusion Male domination of women is thus explained by the functional requirements for a stable system of inheritance of male-controlled property. - (2).
+Large animals was the pivotal resource here.

+- Thesis 3: For men to insure that this property would be inherited by their own progeny, they needed to control access of other men to the fertility of the mothers of their children. - Thesis 4: Male domination of women is the mechanism through which this control of reproduction is assured. - Conclusion Male domination of women is thus explained by the functional requirements for a stable system of inheritance of male-controlled property. - (2).
 More contemporary argument of Marxist feminists: Unpaid domestic labor is functional for the accumulation of capital by lowering the costs of reproducing labor power.
 Structure of the argument: - Thesis 1 The provision of unpaid domestic labor is beneficial for capitalists by lowering the costs of reproducing labor power (since some of those costs are provided by unpaid domestic services).
 The question then becomes: who will perform this unpaid domestic labor. - Possibilities There are three options: 1.
 Equal sharing; 2.
 Predominantly performed by women; 3.
 Predominantly performed by men - Thesis 2 Until very recent times, the care of small children was most easily and efficiently done by women because of breastfeeding, relatively high fertility rates to insure surviving adult children, etc. - Thesis 3 Because of thesis 2, it is more efficient for households for mothers/wives to take primary responsibility for the necessary unpaid household work than for husbands.
 The allocation of men to the role of fulltime breadwinner and the wife to homemaker will be more efficient -- on average -- than other arrangements.

-This is the cheapest solution for capitalists and the most advantageous for households.

-- Thesis 4 Because the solution 2 is the best for capital, this solution will tend to be the most stable in capitalism. - Thesis 5 Allocating women to these roles generates (or strongly reinforces) their subordination to men because of economic dependency, isolation, lowered status. - 2.2 Class structure may obstruct change even if other oppressions are not functional for reproducing class structures:
+This is the cheapest solution for capitalists and the most advantageous for households. - Thesis 4 Because the solution 2 is the best for capital, this solution will tend to be the most stable in capitalism. - Thesis 5 Allocating women to these roles generates (or strongly reinforces) their subordination to men because of economic dependency, isolation, lowered status.

+2.2 Class structure may obstruct change (even if gender or other oppressions are not positively functional for reproducing class structures)